 24) Herring Cove Beach

-The Herring Cove beach is to the right at the end of Route 6 in Provincetown.
+The Herring Cove beach is right at the end of Route 6 in Provincetown.
 In addition to having a snack bar and nighttime performances in July and August, Herring Cove has an accessible beach where lifeguards may provide beach wheelchairs.
 Whale watching is a well-known attraction at Herring Cove Beach.

 The Pilgrim Monument, Provincetown Museum, and the town center of Provincetown are all close by.
 Race Point Beach, the Province Lands Visitor Center, and the Beech Forest are destinations further away from here.